ACRLab/snazzy/docs/source/Data_processing/ROIs_and_signal_intensity.rst

     python3 scripts/plot_contours.py

-It will look for any experiment directories you have inside the ``./data`` directory and present the available options in the terminal.
+It will look for any dataset directories you have inside the ``./data`` directory and present the available options in the terminal.
 Animations can be paused by pressing any key.